 This post may contain affiliate links.
 Please read my disclosure policy.

-This creamy, cheesy, and flavor-packed White Queso Mexican Cheese Dip recipe is practically addictive!
+This creamy, cheesy, and flavor-packed White Queso Recipe is practically addictive!
 Trust me, after throwing it together in just a few minutes, you’ll be dipping your tortilla chip into the silky, cheesy goodness again and again and AGAIN!

 a bowl of white queso dip on a platter with tortilla chips on a table with a bowl of salsa in the background.